jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ```

-### Catchability, Observation and Process variance settings
+### Catchability, Observation Error and Process Error settings

 Like JABBA, JABBA-SELECT allows the separation of the observation variance into three components: (1) the squared externally estimable observation error (`SE`), that is read-in via [`se`](https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/seKOBsim.csv) csv file, (2) a fixed additional input variance denoted in the R code as `fixed.obsE`, and (3) estimable variance, which is envoked if `sigma.est = TRUE`, where the default prior option for assumes an uninformative inverse-gamma distribution with both gamma scaling parameters set to 0.001.
 This variance can be estimated individually for each abudance index <i> i </i> for goups of indices or as single quantity common to all indices.
 All three variance components are additive and can be switched on or off in any combination to provide flexible data-weighting options.
 Please also see section  *2.3.2.
 Prior specification* in [Winker et al. (2018)](https://www.sciencedirect.com/science/article/pii/S0165783618300845) for additional details.

 The estimable observation variance *σ*<sub>*e**s**t*, *i*</sub><sup>2</sup> can be specified to be estimated: (1) for each CPUE index, (2) in groups or (3) as the same quantatity for all indices.
 For (1), simply provide a vector of unique integer in order for each index, e.g. `sets.var = select$q[select$CPUE]`.
 For (2), `set.var =` can be specified by grouping similar indices, e.g. `sets.var = c(1,1,2,2,3)`.
 For (3), simply provide the indentifier 1 for all indices, e.g. `sets.var = rep(1,ncol(cpue)-1)`.
 The exact same principles apply for changing the assigned *q*<sub> *i*</sub> for index *i*.
 For example for option (1), one can simply specify `sets.var = 1:length(select$q[select$CPUE])`. <br>

-In this example index A1.S1 and A1.S2 are for example assumed to have a common q = 1, but different selectivity function due to the change in size limits, whereas A1.S1 and A2.S1, which were indipendtly generated from e.g. two regions, are assigned common selectivity functions but different q's.
+In this example index A1.S1 and A1.S2 are for example assumed to have a common q = 1, but different selectivity function due to the change in size limits, whereas A1.S1 and A2.S1, which were indipendtly generated from e.g. two regions, are assigned common selectivity functions but different *q*'s.

 ``` r